Page Contents

 The schedule was very relaxed, this was perfect as I needed lots of time here.

-There were views every where we turned, in some spots we could see for miles and I realised just how lucky I had been with the weather.
-I wanted to take my time, find that photo, fly the drone and film an epic time-lapse.
-I think I did it.
+Everywhere we turned, the views were incredible.
+In some spots, we could see for miles, and I realized just how lucky I was with the weather.
+I wanted to savor the moment, find the perfect shot, fly the drone, and capture an epic time-lapse.
+I think I nailed it.

-But more importantly, far fewer people.
-It’s also an area of historical importance, as protecting the Gubeikou section was vital for keeping Beijing safe from the Mongolian Nomads.
+But what I loved most was the peace and quiet—far fewer people around.
+This area also holds significant historical importance; protecting the Gubeikou section was crucial for keeping Beijing safe from the Mongolian Nomads.

 Day 3: Jinshanling to Simatai West